 1957 meant big changes for Christchurch.
 It was International Geophysical Year and the United States Navy had arrived in town.
 And there were symptoms of local discontent.
 Young people were beginning to push against New Zealand’s puritan patriarchy, they didn’t want to be young adults, they just wanted to be allowed to be young.
 In March, there was a “skirmish” between large numbers of military trainees and teddy boys in Cathedral Square.
 Trouble started with the exchange of verbal threats, the trainees declaring they would “throw the teddy boys out of town”.
 When a trainee’s hat was flicked off, feelings started to run high.
 The discontented groups moved down Colombo Street, past the Tivoli Theatre, and into Chancery Lane.
 An egg was thrown but it smashed on a shop window “without injuring anyone’s feelings”.
 As the noise and numbers grew, among them by now several teenage girls, the mob moved via Gloucester Street to the Avon where an open fight developed.

 Police were alerted by a taxi using radio telephone.
-When six of them arrived, they diffused the situation by fragmenting the large group.
+When six of them arrived, they defused the situation by fragmenting the large group.
 Seventy-two trainees were then marched to the train-station by two military policemen, accompanied by a mob of 40 teddy boys and their 14- and 15-year-old girlfriends.
-After the train to Burnham departed from Moorhouse Street, the locals returned in triumph to the centre of the city, The Press reported on 4 March 1957.
+After the train to Burnham departed from Moorhouse Avenue, the locals returned in triumph to the centre of the city, The Press reported on 4 March 1957.
 The ruckus meant they missed the first of “TWO WHITE-HOT SHOCK-THRILLERS” showing that night at the Tivoli cinema: the weird, fantastic Tarantula!:

 A city SCREAMS in TERROR!

 Experiments in Atomic Research that got out of hand